 Two sharing: £3,760 or £3,480 without flights.
 Single occupancy: £4,390 or £4,110 without flights.

-Flights (Euro Traveller) with British Airways (Airbus 320); travel by rail (first class) between Florence and Rome; travel by private coach or minibus; hotel accommodation as described below; breakfasts; 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer.
+Flights (Euro Traveller) with British Airways (Airbus 320); travel by rail between Florence and Rome; travel by private coach or minibus; hotel accommodation as described below; breakfasts; 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer.

 Hotel San Domenico, Urbino: a 4-star hotel converted from a monastery building and the best to be found right in the centre of the city.
 Hotel Santa Maria Novella, Florence: a delightful 4-star hotel in a very central location.
 Donna Camilla Savelli: A pleasingly restored former baroque monastery, now 4-star hotel, set at the foot of the Janiculum hill in Trastevere.
 Single rooms throughout are doubles for sole use.

 The tour involves a lot of walking in town centres where coach access is restricted, and a lot of standing in museums and churches.
 Uneven ground and irregular paving are standard.
 A good level of fitness is essential.
 Unless you enjoy entirely unimpaired mobility, cope with everyday walking and stair-climbing without difficulty and are reliably sure-footed, this tour is not for you.
 Some days involve a lot of driving – average distance by coach per day: 39 miles.